sinaghassemi/EnronSpamDetection/README.md

 ![math](readMe/maths/13.png "")

-**Logistic Regression:** Logistic regression is a linear classification model in which the probabilities are predicted using a logistic function such as sigmoid.
-Therefore, first, a linear model applied over the input vector:
+**Logistic Regression:** Logistic regression is classification model in which the probabilities are predicted using a logistic function such as sigmoid.
+First, a linear model applied over the input vector`x_0 ... x_n`:

 ![math](readMe/maths/6.png "")